Maxim-Doronin/npu_compiler/src/vpux_driver_compiler/docs/how_to_build_driver_compiler_on_linux.md

     <details>
     <summary>2.3.3 Do not use TBB</summary>

-    If you wish to build without TBB (which will result in a slower build process), you need change `-D THREADING=TBB` to `-D THREADING=SEQ`.
-More info about SEQ mode, please refer to this [file](https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/cmake_options_for_custom_compilation.md#options-affecting-binary-size).
+    If you wish to build without TBB (which will result in a slower build process), you need to change `-D THREADING=TBB` to `-D THREADING=SEQ`.
+For more information about SEQ mode, please refer to this [file](https://github.com/openvinotoolkit/openvino/blob/master/docs/dev/cmake_options_for_custom_compilation.md#options-affecting-binary-size).

     </details>